 Just remember not to rub the stain because you will make it even worse as the stain will penetrate even deeper into the rug.

 According to experts, Persian rugs need to be vacuumed once every week.
 If it is silk or an antique rug, then it shouldn’t be vacuumed that frequently.
-Thing is silk, and antique rugs can be damaged by frequent vacuuming.
+The thing is silk, and antique rugs can be damaged by frequent vacuuming.

 Also, make sure that the Persian rug is not directly exposed to the sun all day long.
 If there is no way around it, rotate the rug so that one area is not more exposed to the sun than the other.